Azure/azure-kusto-microhack1/README.md

 | summarize count() by deviceId
 ```

-Find out how many records start with "x", per device ID (aggregate by device ID).
-Render a piechart
+Find out how many records start with "x", per device ID (aggregated by device ID) and render the result to a piechart

 ```Kusto
 LogisticsTelemetry